 - 1 and 1/2 cup light corn syrup

 - 2 teaspoons vanilla extract

-- In a bowl, combine all of the liquid ingredients which comprise of: the food coloring, vanilla, white vinegar, flax eggs, rice milk and lemon juice.
+In a bowl, combine all of the liquid ingredients which comprise of: the food coloring, vanilla, white vinegar, flax eggs, and rice milk.
 Set it aside.

 Icing adapted from the oh-so-wonderful (seriously, follow her!): https://www.blessthismessplease.com/white-cloud-icing/

 DON’T FORGET TO PIN IT, SO YOU DON’T LOSE IT.
 ALSO, BE SURE TO CHECK OUT MY OTHER ALLERGY-FRIENDLY PINTEREST BOARDS.

 Looking for other sweets?
 Check out my other favorite allergy-friendly Valentine’s treats: